Mikenetic-Diamond/csnotes/README.md

 # csnotes
 This is a place to store my notes for IB CS 2025

-jill!
-Look Over Here!
-Today we learned how to kill a banana bro why can't my github work?
 **Network, Logic, Binary, and Computer Organization** units, structured to align with the original content and enhanced with citations from the provided knowledge bases: here's the notes:
 ---